6D Pose Estimation Overview and deep dive into Gen6D

 Recent technologies and solutions

 In the paper : He, Zaixing & Feng, Wuxi & Lv, Yongfeng.
 (2021).
 6D Pose Estimation of Objects: Recent Technologies and Challenges.
-Applied Sciences. – Overview they classify the solutions in the following approaches.
+Applied Sciences. – Overview they classify the solutions in the following approaches.- Learning-Based

 Learning-based approaches mainly use CNN, regression or some other methods based on deep learning to train a learning model with adequate training data and then obtain the 6D pose estimation result on the basis of these models unknown situation according to the training data.
 Keypoints-based approaches adopt a two-step category 2D-3D correspondences between images and then measure the pose according to these correspondences.
 1. extract the 2D feature points in the input image 2. regress the 6D pose results using a PnP algorithm. holistic approaches is to train an end-to-end network sees the image as a whole and tries to predict the location and orientation of the object in a single step and discretize the 6D space, converting the pose estimation task into a classification task end-to-end architecture that can be faster than keypoint-based approaches.
 RGB-D-based learning approaches combine color information and depth information to achieve a more accurate and robust 6D pose result.
 Non Learning convert the 6D pose estimation into image retrieval calculate the key points or key features and match the input image with the most similar image in the dataset according to the key points or key features.
 2D-find the correlation between the input image and one of the template images through the 2D information.